Battery Life Explained - How to Prolong the Life of Lithium Batteries

 In addition to some manufacturers’ warranty limits regarding DOD, research shows that high DOD cycling lithium iron phosphate (LFP) batteries, such as discharging down to 5 or 10% SOC daily, accelerate battery wear significantly compared to discharging down to 20 or 25% SOC.
 In other words, while the total energy throughput might be higher, deeper discharges introduce more degradation and shorten the number of viable cycles.
 This trade-off becomes far more important when battery life is required to ensure a return on investment, as the payback period for some battery systems can be longer than the batteries’s warranty period.
 Additionally, deeper discharge cycles result in a greater risk that you will void the manufacturer’s warranty conditions.
 As explained in more detail later, a further potential problem with deep discharges is the risk that the battery BMS will shut off at low voltage, causing the inverter to shut down and a system failure.

-Of course, the operation of the battery depends on the user’s goals: prioritising energy delivery may support high DOD, whereas focusing on increased lifespan and reliability benefits from lower DOD.
+Of course, how the battery is used depends on the user’s goals: prioritising energy delivery may support high DOD, whereas focusing on increased lifespan and reliability benefits from lower DOD.
 Understanding the right balance is needed to ensure the system performs as expected.

 Risks When Deep-discharging LFP Batteries